Urban Legend (film): Pre-production

 Jared Leto was cast in the role of Paul Gardner, the student journalist investigating the murders.
 Mathews recalled that he was cast based on a "dark" quality he possessed that was at odds with his conventional appeal, and because he was already an established actor, known for his role on the teen drama series My So-Called Life.
 Alicia Witt was cast as the female lead, Natalie, as the producers felt she was "against type" and also a strong actress, whose previous credits included David Lynch's Dune (1984) and the series Twin Peaks (1990).
 Witt said she was intrigued by the prospect of playing a survivor character who has to endure "extraordinary circumstance[s]."

 Rebecca Gayheart auditioned for the role of Brenda, Natalie's friend who eventually unveils herself as the film's villain.
 Numerous actresses were interested in the role, and Gayheart recalled having to "go in and fight" for the part.
 She read for the role numerous times, and performed multiple screen tests before the producers settled on her for the part.
-The production chose to straighten Gayheart's hair, which is naturally curly, for the majority of the shoot, as they were concerned it may foreshadow her revelation as the villain.
-During the finale, however, her hair appears in its natural form.